tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Although TLS PSKs can be established out of band,
-PSKs can also be established in a previous session and then reused (i.e., "session resumption").
+PSKs can also be established in a previous session and then reused ("session resumption").
 Once a handshake has completed, the server can send the client a PSK identity that corresponds to a key derived from the initial handshake (see {{NewSessionTicket}}).
 The client can then use that PSK identity in future handshakes to negotiate use